BGP acronym (Border Gateway Protocol)

 The Role of The Default Gateway

 A standard misconception is how the address of the default gateway is used.
 People mistakenly believe that when a packet is sent to the Layer 3 default router, the sending host sets the destination address in the IP packet as the default gateway router address.
 However, if this were the case, the router would consider the packet addressed to itself and not forward it any further.
-So why configure the default gateway’s IP address, then?
+So why configure the default gateway’s IP address?

 First, the host uses the Address Resolution Protocol (ARP) to find the specified router’s Media Access Control (MAC) address.
 Then, having acquired the router’s MAC address, the host sends the packets directly to it as data link unicast submissions.